nlpaueb/SumQE/README.md

           python train_BiGRUs.py

-    This will produce you the following .txt file which contains the correlations from all the different 'flavors' of BiGRUs with all the metrics and for all the years.
+    This will produce you the following .txt file which contains the correlations from all the different 'flavors' of BiGRUs with all the linguistic qualities and for all the years.

     ```
     project